Today (November 18, 2015): Review of The Langham London Hotel (UK).

 - The hotel’s grand lobby, with its pink marble, impressive flower displays, and high ceilings, is very elegant.
 The reception and concierge desks are located in a separate room to the right of the main lobby, while two elegant Victorian staircases (or more modern elevators) take guests to their rooms located in the different wings of the hotels.

-- When you step into the lobby, you are greeted by The Langham hotel group’s ginger signature scent, a refreshing, serene and subtle essence of ginger flower.
-The delicate aroma, which is dispersed through the air-conditioning systems, is a very nice and unique touch, and it immediately reminded me of my previous stays at other Langham hotels (such as the Langham Chicago).
+- When you step into the lobby, you are greeted by The Langham Hotel Group’s ginger signature scent, a refreshing, serene and subtle essence of ginger flower.
+The delicate aroma, which is dispersed through the air-conditioning systems, is a very nice and unique touch, and it immediately reminded me of my previous stays at other Langham hotels (such as The Langham Chicago and The Langham New York).

-- WiFi is complimentary, as long as you book your room online through the official Langham website.
+- WiFi is complimentary, as long as you book your room online through the official Langham website or via a travel agency such as Virtuoso.

 - The hotel’s signature, Michelin starred restaurant, Roux at the Landau, is one of London’s most exquisite and celebrated fine dining venues.
 The cuisine features a modern interpretation of classic French cooking from father and son chefs Albert and Michel Roux Jr. I had dinner at the restaurant during my stay and the presentation and taste of the food far exceeded my already very high expectations.
 Highly recommended!